Search the registry

 Agent needs fraud detection for a financial analysis task

-Gets ranked tools, validates schema matches its needs
+Gets ranked JSON results, validates schema matches its needs

 The Feedback Loop